-With so many questions and responses about why an air compressor does not build pressure, I am adding a number of pages of information to address this issue.
+With so many questions and responses about why an air compressor does not build pressure and compressor pressure problems, I am adding a number of pages of information to address this issue.
 This is another in this series of information pages.

 Bill, you mentioned something about a "check valve going into the tank" in regards to the previous poster's problem.
 While his problem turned out to be a head gasket issue, it doesn't appear that mine is, so I would like to know more about this check valve.
 What is its purpose, where exactly is it located, and how do I test it?
 Thanks for the help! -James

-If this check valve isn't seating properly, or has failed completely, then air can't stay in the tank as it's higher pressure in the tank than the line is when the piston is in the "suction" cycle.
-This may be an issue for you.
-Best to make sure the tank is empty, compressor is unplugged, and the disassemble the fittings at the tank, and examine the check valve.
+If this check valve isn't seating properly, or has failed completely, then air can't stay in the tank.
+This may be an issue for your compressor.
+Best to make sure the tank is empty, the compressor is unplugged, and then disassemble the fittings at the tank, and examine the check valve.
 It should seal the air in one direction.
 Reassemble after cleaning (if needed) and see if this makes any difference, OK?